ESOPHAGEAL CANCER

 - External Beam Radiation: This technique uses radiation beams to target the tumor.

-- Intraoperative Radiation Therapy (IORT): Radiation is administered during surgery to target the tumor bed.
+- Intraoperative Radiation Therapy (IORT): Radiation is administered during surgery to target the tumour bed.

 - Targeted Therapies:

-Tyrosine Kinase Inhibitors (TKIs) are drugs that target proteins implicated in cancer progression.
+- Tyrosine Kinase Inhibitors (TKIs) are drugs that target particular proteins implicated in cancer progression.

 - Immunotherapy: